BILLyTheLiTTle/LazyColumns/README.md

 #### Examples
 You can find a code example [here](https://github.com/BILLyTheLiTTle/LazyColumns/blob/main/app/src/main/java/com/billythelittle/lazycolumnsexample/indexed/ExampleIndexedLazyColumns.kt).

-If you want to see how it looks like check this [video](https://youtu.be/-LvYbSgeMwU).
+If you want to see how it looks like, check this [video](https://youtu.be/-LvYbSgeMwU).

 ### LazyColumnWithScrollbar
 #### How to use